lijialu144/CAIM-Net/README.md

 ### Test our trained model results
 you can directly test our model by our provided training weights in best_model.
+The training weights for SpaceNet7 dataset can be downloaded: https://pan.baidu.com/s/1CYfRxlt089fJngu4ge7Y3w 提取码: 7yti

 <pre><code id="copy-text">save_path = best_model + 'Pretrained_model_SpaceNet7.pth'</code></pre>